CommuniTEAM/CommuniTEA/backend/README.md

 After creating the docker volume for the project or after pulling changes in the `db/migrations` directory, migrations must be ran against the database in order for the changes to be applied locally.
 [Dbmate](https://github.com/amacneil/dbmate) is used to manage migrations.

-Migrations are automatically ran every time time `goapi` container starts up.
-However, migrations can also be run manually at any time, given the postgres container is running.
-To manually run migrations, navigate to `CommuniTEA/backend` in your terminal and run:
+Migrations are automatically ran every time time `goapi` container starts up; however, updates to `/db/schema.sql` upon changes will only be made when migrations are run manually.
+To manually run migrations, ensure the postgres container is running and navigate to `CommuniTEA/backend` in your terminal to run:

 ```
 docker run --rm -it --network=host -v "$(pwd)/db:/db" ghcr.io/amacneil/dbmate -u "postgres://admin:secret@localhost:15432/communitea-db?sslmode=disable" up